Pistonight/botw-routes/routes/1x6/IST.md

 - Buy any armor and reload (out of the textbox)
 - Shoot arrow and save
 - Check invalid star
-- Drop sort one dinraal fang
 - RELOAD
   - You should have 999 wood, >14 dinraal fang in second dinraal fang slot, 999 fairy
   - You should also have 1 shaft in page 1 row 1 slot 5
   - You should also have hyrule bass in page 2 row 2 slot 1
 - Talk to Impa
 - Go to campfire and start roasting 2 carrots
-- Drop/Eat all normal arrows and use weapon to hold 3 shaft from the 1 in page 1
+- Drop/Eat all normal arrows
+  - if you only got 1 shaft from guardian, use weapon to hold 3 shaft from the 1 in page 1
 - Drop sort while waiting for roasting
 - Get roasted endura carrot and beetle
-- Drop 1 dinraal fang from stack with multiple and the core
+- Drop 3 din fang and sell rest
-- Pick up the core so it's at page 2 row 1 slot 1
-- Use shield to hold 3 core from the 1 and unhold
-- Sell the stack of multiple dinraal fang and buy 10 fire arrows
+- buy 10 fire arrows
-- Pick up the dinraal fang on the ground so you have a 2 stack
+- Pick up the 3 fangs on the floor

 </details>